telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/scaffolding.md

 > **Important**
 >
 > The Kendo UI Scaffolder will not include the required UI for ASP.NET MVC files to the project.
-You are able to achieve this automatically by using the [Telerik UI for ASP.NET MVC Visual Studio Extensions]({% slug overview_visualstudio_aspnetmvc %}), or manually, as demonstrated [in this article]({% slug aspnetmvc5_aspnetmvc %}).
+To automatically achieve this, use the [Telerik UI for ASP.NET MVC Visual Studio Extensions]({% slug overview_visualstudio_aspnetmvc %}).
+To manually achieve this, refer to [this article]({% slug aspnetmvc5_aspnetmvc %}).

 ## Getting Started